krishnans2006/game-title/README.md

 ## Future Development
 As part of the challenge, we wanted to focus on getting the functionality of the required technologies working before implementing more advanced game-related functionality and features.
 Below is an outline of what we would like to continue working on:

+1. Implement menu functionality.
-1. Use ping attacks to slow the movement of another player allowing others to fire more aggressive weapons.
+2. Use ping attacks to slow the movement of another player allowing others to fire more aggressive weapons.
-2. Multiplayer LAN functionality
+3. Multiplayer LAN functionality.